LeeAnnEditor/o365hq/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 For most of us, protecting our users from email threats is job number one -- or the one that keeps us the most preoccupied.
-It's also the data breach attempt that topped the list of the 2019 Verizon Data Breach Report -- specifically phishing attempts.
-Encourage the participants to explore the investigation page -- you can point out the different resources available to the investigation, including the investigation graph, the emails, and users being investigated, as well as the timeframe of the threat, and actions taken or required.
+It's also the data breach attempt that topped the list of the 2019 Verizon Data Breach Report -- specifically, phishing attempts.
+Encourage participants to explore the investigation page -- you can point out the different resources available to the investigation, including the investigation graph, emails, and users being investigated, as well as the timeframe of the threat and actions taken or required.
 Automated Incident Response (or AIR) designed by Microsoft's expert security professionals automatically contains, investigates, and remediates today's most sophisticated threats.
 It is also powered by